Indie DCC Publisher Hub

 Am I allowed to use my own ISBN or barcode?
 Yes!

 What should I choose for an MSRP?
 (Manufacturer Standard Retail Price) We encourage you to look at the marketplace and your own costs to decide this.
-There are many existing third-party products in our online store to consult for comparison.
+There are many existing Indie products in our online store to consult for comparison.

 What kind of paper do you print on?
 What are your printing specs?
 In the past our books have typically been printed on 60# or 70# uncoated text stock (or GSM equivalent).
 We are currently converting to FSC stock, which is from sustainably harvested forests.
 In most cases our future books will be printed on 60# FSC-certified uncoated paper stock.
 Our “skinny modules” utilize 10 pt C1S stock for covers, with gloss lamination on the outer cover.
 Hardcovers are casebound with adhesive and Smythe-sewn binding.